humanwhocodes/humanwhocodes.com/src/pages/_posts/2011-09-19-script-yielding-with-setimmediate.md

   - Performance
   - Timer
 ---
 Those who have attended my talks on JavaScript performance are familiar with my propensity for using `setTimeout()` to break up long scripts into [smaller chunks][1].
-When using `setTimeout()`, you&#8217;re changing the time at which certain code is executed, effectively yielding the UI thread to perform the already-queued tasks.
+When using `setTimeout()`, you're changing the time at which certain code is executed, effectively yielding the UI thread to perform the already-queued tasks.
 For example, you can instruct some code to be added to the UI thread queue after 50ms via:

     setTimeout(function(){